xcore/sc_xtcp/doc/slicekit_quickstart/quickstart.rst

 ------------------------------------------------------

-This simple demonstration of xTimeComposer Studio functionality uses the XA-SK-ETH100 Slice Card together with the xSOFTip TCP/IP Ethernet component to:
+This simple demonstration of xTimeComposer Studio functionality uses the sliceKIT Ethernet Slice together with the xSOFTip TCP/IP Ethernet component to:

    * Run a TCP/IP stack on the XCore